 Repeat the procedure for every file type to be imported.
-Save the file as a .mlbx library file.
+Save the resulting files as .mlbx library files.

 Adding material data to an existing library

 To add material data to an existing library table, open the library, click Import CSV Library, click the Append to Existing Data Table and click Import.